Skip to content

 DEALLOCATE AWS_Cusrsor

-10. View the job that you just created and right-click it.
-Then, choose Start Job at Step to manually run the job to verify that the job can run properly.
+11. Right-click the job, and then choose Start Job at Step to verify that the job can run.

-Note: Test the scripts provided in this example in a development RDS database before deploying to a production RDS database.
-The index rebuild time varies greatly based on size and number of indexes.
+Note: Before you deploy the index to a production database, test the scripts in the preceding example in a development RDS database.
+The index rebuild time varies based on the size and number of indexes.

-The optimizer must have up-to-date information on the distribution of key values (statistics) of table columns to generate optimal execution plans.
-It's a best practice to update the statistics for all tables on a regular basis.
-Avoid updating statistics on the days that you’re rebuilding indexes.
+To generate optimal run plans, the optimizer must have up-to-date information on the distribution of key values (statistics) of table columns.
+It's a best practice to regularly update the statistics for all tables.
+Don't update statistics on the days that you're rebuilding indexes.

-To use a wrapper around sp_updatestats, do the following:
+To use a wrapper around sp_updatestats, complete the following steps:

-1. Run the command to create a stored procedure:
+1. Run the following command to create a stored procedure:

 as